RistoAle97/centered-kernel-alignment/examples/README.md

 ## :pushpin: Examples
 - Comparison between two models, each consisting of a stack of feed-forward networks.
 This is the simplest example and should be used as a starting point.
 - Comparison between two randomly initialized Bert models using the HuggingFace libraries.
+- Loading and plotting a previously saved CKA matrix.